mmi333/go-hep-web/README.md

 I built this for the [GoHack](https://devpost.com/software/go-hep-web/) hackathon.

+It's a way to use some commands from a tool called Go-HEP for High Energy Physics that's written in Go in your browser.
+Built with Next.js for the frontend and Go for the backend.

 ## Inspiration

 I wanted to try and create something useful that isn't too far from the main theme of the hackathon.
 While command line tools are awesome, sometimes a browser can provide a better experience (especially when it comes to plotting, showing data, and interactivity)